Curtis Island, Queensland

-The towns of Beachton and Southend are within the locality.

 Geography

 Curtis Island occupies almost all of the island from which it takes its name, except for a very small area in the south of the island which is included in the locality of Gladstone Harbour.
 Most of the island is protected from development: most of the ocean-facing eastern side of the island is within either the Curtis Island National Park or the Curtis Island Conservation Park, while most of the mainland-facing western side of the island is within the Curtis Island State Forest.

 The town Beachton is on the northern-western coast of the island Beachton has some housing along the beachfront but many of its blocks of land are undeveloped.